msheliga1/pj3ReactQLCoalViolence/README.md

         Noted authMiddleware msgs not displaying.
         Eventually listened to MERN Day 3 - Act 26.
 Must add middleware to server.
         Even though added to "req" (ie req.user = stuff), it shows up as resolver's context arg.
+        Fooled around with GET_ME.
+Was able to get it to work, and get username from it.
+        Then passed username to SAVE_BOOK.
+Finally works.
+    Goal: Show SavedBooks (SavedBooks.jsx)
+        Directions confusing, but basically do saem thing as other tasks.
+        In SavedBooks.jsx, get rid of old REST call, and associated req-response code.
+        Added GET_ME query.
+Worked but no savedBooks array as part of data.
+        Hated to change GET_ME query (prints limited data well.)
+        Tried feeding username to GET_USER query.
+            Problem with const {loading, data} syntax in multiple calls.
+            Eventually discovered if you "destructor" using above syntax variables names must be same as field names.
+Hence 2 calls (GET_ME, GET_USER) using same syntax will fail.
+                Tried using let (loading, data).
+Did not seem to help.
+            Work aroound (unused). const newName = query(GET_USER ...).
+Then
+                data2 = newName.data, loading2 = newName.loading.
+This works.
+        WorkAround: Created a GET_ME_ALL graphQL query that returns all data including savedBooks array.
+        Works.
+Great.
+    Goal: Correct Bug that Save Books screen wont load immediately after logging in.
+        Does work after login followed by search.
+        Does work after back and selecting Saved Books.
+    Goal: RemoveBook (SavedBooks.jsx)

     Commit and push files back to gitHub/branch.
 (For multi-programming: Issue pull request, approve, merge).
     Deploy code (Settings...CodeAndAnimation->Pages on left, GitHub Pages->Branch->main, save)